audioshake/alt-eval/README.md

 compute_metrics(dataset["text"], transcriptions, languages=dataset["language"])
 ```

-If you are only interested in WER, formatting- and punctuation-related metrics can be skipped by passing `include_other=False`.
+If you are only interested in WER, you may skip formatting- and punctuation-related metrics by passing `include_other=False`.

 Use `visualize_errors=True` to also get a list of HTML snippets that can be used to visualize the errors in each transcript.